ladybuginthemug/ladybuginthemug.github.io/content/writings/powerShell.md

 _________________________________

-We can decode it using Power shell or CyberChef ( [git link here](https://github.com/gchq/CyberChef) ).
+We can decode it using PowerShell or CyberChef ( [git link here](https://github.com/gchq/CyberChef) ).

-I will go with Power shell here.
+I will go with Powershell here.

 ### Decode base64